crispane/exam_timer/README.md

 # exam_timer
-- A timer ideal for multiple choice exams.
-It features a _Time Pool_, that shows how much extra time you have saved for answering questions fast.
+- A Timer script written in Python, ideal for multiple choice exams.
+- It features a **Time Pool**, that shows how much _time you have saved_ for answering questions fast.
+- It starts at 0 and time is added or subtracted everytime you press **Next Question**.
-- _Time Pool_ countdown is enabled after _Question Time_ is depleted.
+- **Time Pool's** countdown is enabled after **Question Time** is depleted.
-- If _Time Pool_ drops below zero, it gets negative values indicating time lost.
+- If it drops below zero, it gets negative values indicating lost time.
-Total time: Total exam time remaining.
-Question Time: Time per Question remaining.
-Time

 **Screenshots:**